I went to Walmart the other day. I needed something in the way of popsicle sticks, I knew they’d be open, and I knew they’d have them.

 10. Emblematic of the difference between the two: Target/Walmart meme-stuff online.

-Location – nope, they are close together in my area.
+Location – they are close together in my area; neither is preferable

-Price – nope, they are comparable but I think everything considered, Target is by and large cheaper.
+Price – nope, they are comparable but I think everything considered (like, clothing and food quality), Target is by and large cheaper in the Bay Area.

 Service?
-Okay, maybe the overall service is better at Walmart.
+I felt that the service was better at Walmart.

 Want to see something funny?
 Google image this right now: